18 August 2026 · Key dates

 Do government entities have different dates?

 Yes.
-Government entities appoint an ASP by 31 March 2027 and go live on 1 October 2027.
+Government entities appoint an ASP by 31 March 2027 and go live on 1 October 2027 — later than the AED 50M+ business wave but on the same appointment schedule as smaller businesses.

 How do I know which phase applies to me?

-It depends on annual revenue per entity.
-Exiloz can confirm your phase and map a compliance timeline.
+It depends on annual revenue per legal entity, assessed individually rather than at group level.
+Exiloz can confirm your exact phase from your revenue figures and map a dated compliance timeline back from your appointment deadline.

 Map your e-invoicing timeline